fltk-rs/demos/README.md

 This is a repo for fltk-rs demo examples.
 These are usually associated with video tutorials from this [playlist](https://www.youtube.com/playlist?list=PLHqrrowPLkDu9U-uk60sGM-YWLOJFfLoE) on youtube.

 Also the fltk-rs repo has an [examples directory](https://github.com/MoAlyousef/fltk-rs/tree/master/fltk/examples) for several standalone examples.
+These demo apps mainly show interop with other projects in the Rust ecosystem.

 The current demos include:
 - web-todo: Creating an async web todo app using fltk, reqwest, serde and tokio.